 Charles Dearborn is the managing director of Ranplus Computers, an international company with its main offices in London.
 Mr. Dearborn has a busy life.
-Describe his schedule for next week.
+Imagine that you are Mr. Dearborn's secretary and describe his schedule for next week.
 For the times of arrival and departure use the simple present form.
 To describe the other arrangements use the present continuous form of these verbs: speak, visit, open, meet, have, go.